Candel History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Candel research.
-Another 53 words (4 lines of text) covering the years 1627 and 1623 are included under the topic Early Candel History in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) covering the years 1627, 1623, 1757, 1811, 1804, 1808, 1810, 1814 and 1824 are included under the topic Early Candel History in all our PDF Extended History products and printed products wherever possible.

 Candel Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Cundall, Cundal, Cundell, Cundel, Cundil, Cundill, Condall, Condal, Condel and many more.

 Early Notables of the Candel family (pre 1700)

 Another 60 words (4 lines of text) are included under the topic Early Candel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Candel family to Ireland

 Some of the Candel family moved to Ireland, but this topic is not covered in this excerpt.

-Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.